Save up to 25%… Shop Our Birthday Sale Now!

 Reishi Mushrooms in Art and Culture

-Over the centuries, Reishi has been regularly depicted in Chinese art and is associated with Taoism.
-It was also commonly carried by the wealthy as a talisman to ward off evil spirits and bad omens.
-Vividly written descriptions of its powerful benefits and “immortal” qualities are common in ancient medical texts and religious scripts.
+Over the centuries, reishi mushrooms have been regularly depicted in Chinese art and are associated with Taoism.
+Reishi (Ganoderma lucidum) was also commonly carried by the wealthy as a talisman to ward off evil spirits and bad omens.

 Reishi in Chinese Art

 Its ongoing use as a spiritual tool and functional medicinal herb caused it to become widely used in art and cultural practices throughout China.
-These fungi can be found depicted in books and emblazoned on household decorations, furniture, carpets, jewelry, women’s hair combs, and even perfume bottles.1
+These fungi can be found depicted in books and emblazoned on household decorations, furniture, carpets, jewelry, women’s hair combs, and even perfume bottles.[1]

-Reishi is so revered in China that it is common to find it used as decoration, such as this restaurant table centerpiece. ©Real Mushrooms
+Reishi mushroom centerpieceReishi mushrooms are so revered in China that it is common to find it used as decoration, such as this restaurant table centerpiece. ©Real Mushrooms

 Reishi Mushroom Benefits

-The bioactive compounds in Reishi mushrooms work on a cellular level, providing support to bodily systems that help them function optimally.
+The bioactive compounds in reishi mushrooms work on a cellular level, providing support to bodily systems, such as the immune system, that help them function optimally.
 Mushroom proteins contain all the essential amino acids your body needs to stay healthy.
-The low total fat content and high proportion of polyunsaturated fatty acids are considered significant contributors to Reishi's health value.4

-Potential uses of Reishi mushrooms include:3
+Potential uses of Reishi mushrooms include:[3]

 • Alleviating common anxiety and restlessness